didier-barvaux/feeds2email/README.md

 * Works with all feeds:
   * support HTTP and HTTPS thanks to [curl](http://curl.haxx.se/),
   * support user-defined HTTP User Agent (eg. for servers with strict anti-spam policies),
-  * support user-defined HTTP cookies (eg. for authentication).
+  * support user-defined HTTP cookies (eg. for authentication),
+  * support crazy servers that returns XML with HTML Content-Type.
 * Easy to setup.
 * User-friendly CLI interface.
 * Portable: use only Bash shell, curl, some common tools and some Python.